Non-Take-Up of Unemployment Benefit II in Germany: A Longitudinal Perspective Using Administrative Data: Results

-The upper part of Figure~\ref{fig:NTR_beta} demonstrates an upward trend in the corrected NTRs over time.
-Arguably, this trend is predominantly due to a composition effect within the \emph{Admin} subsample of the PASS.
-The \emph{Admin} households are randomly selected from all households receiving UB~II at the time of sampling or having done so at any stage since the benefit's implementation in 2005.
-Consequently, the likelihood of selecting a household currently receiving the benefit was significantly greater in the initial waves (closer to the start of the UB~II period) compared to the later waves.
-Figure~\ref{fig:NTR_admin_microm} shows a distinct upward trend in the NTRs over time for the \emph{Admin} sample, while no evident trend is apparent for the \emph{GenPop} sample.
-Figure~\ref{fig:NTR_admin_microm} further illustrates the necessity of weighting descriptive results based on PASS data, as the weights of the \emph{GenPop} sample are generally significantly greater than those of the \emph{Admin} sample.\footnote{For a discussion of NTRs by subgroup, see Appendix~\ref{sec:AppNTR_subgroup}.} The lower part of Figure~\ref{fig:NTR_beta} shows the development of the uncorrected (blue) and corrected (red) BER over time.
+The upper part of Figure~\ref{fig:NTR_beta} shows an upward trend in the administrative NTR over time.
+This trend is partly a composition effect that arises from the way the \emph{Admin} subsample is drawn.
+The \emph{Admin} subsample is built from repeated stock draws of current UB~II recipients from BA administrative records (each July, starting in 2006), with every subsequent wave adding only newly-entered recipient households.
+A household was thus a current recipient at the time of its own draw.
+As the panel ages, a growing fraction of the \emph{Admin} households sampled in earlier waves are former recipients who no longer claim.
+Among those who remain simulated as eligible, an increasing share are non-claimants, so the measured NTR drifts upward.
+The same sampling design accounts for the large and persistent level difference between the two subsamples in Figure~\ref{fig:NTR_admin_microm}: because the \emph{Admin} sample conditions on current receipt, its non-take-up rate lies far below that of the \emph{GenPop} sample, which is drawn from the general population and is not conditioned on past receipt.
+Since the \emph{GenPop} weights are typically much larger than the \emph{Admin} weights, weighting is essential for the descriptive NTRs to represent the eligible population.\footnote{For a discussion of NTRs by subgroup, see Appendix~\ref{sec:AppNTR_subgroup}.} The lower part of Figure~\ref{fig:NTR_beta} shows the development of the self-reported (blue) and administrative (red) BER over time.
 In contrast to the NTR, no evident trend is observable in the BER.

-As a result of the sample selection conducted, this study does not aim to determine an unbiased NTR for the entire population.
-However, for the unbiasedness of the take-up estimations, it is essential that both the eligibility and the level of entitlement to UB~II benefits are simulated as accurately as possible for the estimation sample.
-Appendix~\ref{sec:AppSimQual} shows a reasonably close correspondence between the incomes modelled using GETTSIM and those declared by households.